ceramic-engine/ceramic-haxelib/README.md

 **--cwd {path}**

-Specify a current working directory (can be used to install ceramic at a specific location).
+Specify a custom working directory (can be used to install/update ceramic at a specific location).
 Usage: `haxelib run ceramic setup --cwd your/custom/path`

 **--version {tag}**